-Bedside lamps have two basic jobs: providing enough light for comfortable reading, dressing and other bedroom activities; and looking great while doing so.
-But choosing a lamp can be confusing.
+Nightstand lamps have two basic jobs: providing enough light for comfortable reading and other bedroom activities and looking great while doing so.
+Choosing a lamp can be confusing, though.
 How many do you need?
-How big should the lampshade be, and how tall the lamp?
+How big should the lampshade be?
 What style should you choose?
-Luckily, there are basic decorating rules that answer all of those questions, and make choosing the right lamp a snap.
+Luckily, there are basic decorating rules that answer all of those questions and make choosing the right nightstand lamp a snap.

-As a general rule, you need one bedside lamp if you’re the only one sleeping in the bed, and two if you have a partner.
-But if your bedroom is very large or your mattress is a king, two bedside lamps give better balance, regardless of whether you’re the only one using the room or not.
+As a general rule, you need one nightstand lamp if you’re the only one sleeping in the bed and two if you have a partner.
+If your bedroom is very large or your mattress is a king, two bedside lamps give better balance, regardless of whether you’re the only one using the room or not.

 How Wide Should Your Lamp Be?

-One of the most common bedroom decorating mistakes is choosing the wrong size bedside lamp.
+One of the most common bedroom decorating mistakes is choosing the wrong size nightstand lamp.
 Most often, it’s a lamp that is too small for the nightstand.
-Getting the scale right is a balancing act -- the wider your mattress, the wider the nightstand; and the wider the nightstand, the wider the lamp atop it.
-For a rough rule of thumb, your nightstand should measure between one-third and two-thirds the width of your mattress, and the bedside lamp should be roughly one-third the width of the nightstand, when measured at the lamp’s widest point (usually the base of the shade).
+Getting the scale right is a balancing act.
+The wider your mattress, the wider the nightstand; and the wider the nightstand, the wider the lamp atop it.
+For a rough rule of thumb, your nightstand should measure between one-third and two-thirds the width of your mattress, and the bedside lamp should be roughly one-third the width of the nightstand when measured at the lamp’s widest point (usually the base of the shade).

 How Tall Should Your Lamp Be?

 The placement of the lamp switch is also an issue.
-You don’t want to have to get out of bed just to turn your lamp on or off, or risk hurting your back – or falling out of bed entirely – just to reach the switch.
-The ideal height for the lamp’s switch is around the same length as your arm – anywhere between 21 and 28 inches for most people.
-Of course, most convenient of all is a bedside lamp with the on/off switch right on the cord.
+You don’t want to have to get out of bed to turn your lamp on or off or risk hurting your back—or falling out of bed entirely—to reach the switch.
+The ideal height for the lamp’s switch is around the same length as your arm, anywhere between 21 inches and 28 inches for most people.
+Of course, most convenient of all is a bedside lamp with the on-off switch right on the cord.

 How to Choose the Lampshade

 The right size lampshade balances the lamp.
 Generally, the height of the lampshade should be approximately two-thirds the height of the lamp’s body, measuring from the bottom of the lamp to the base of the light bulb.
 The width of the lampshade should be approximately twice the width of the widest part of the lamp.
-If you have a very thin lamp, choose a lampshade that is no wider than the height of the shade.
+If you have a very thin lamp, choose a lampshade that is no wider than the height of the shade for the best proportion.
 For the best bedtime reading, the base of the lampshade should be roughly level with your eyes while sitting up in bed.

-- Height: 2/3 the height of the lamp
+- Height: Two-thirds the height of the lamp

 - Width: Twice the width of the lamp

-As long as your bedside lamps are in keeping with the rest of your bedroom’s décor, the color and style are up to you.
-Spice up a contemporary bedroom with a sleek glass or chrome lamp; or pick a traditional ginger jar lamp for a country bedroom.
-Have some fun with a lamp shaped or decorated in a motif typical for your decorating style: anchor or seashell in a coastal-style room, palm tree in a tropical room, wine or grapes in a Tuscan-themed room.
+As long as your bedside lamps are in keeping with the rest of your bedroom’s decor, the color and style are up to you.
+Spice up a contemporary bedroom with a sleek glass or chrome lamp, or pick a traditional ginger jar lamp for a country bedroom.
+Have some fun with a lamp shaped or decorated in a motif typical for your decorating style: anchor in a coastal-style room, palm tree in a tropical room, or grapes in a Tuscan-themed room, for example.
 Think of your bedside lamp as a powerful accent in your bedroom, and choose accordingly.